 You can get from London to Dublin by train, bus or flight.

-To get from London to Dublin on 22 Oct we recommend taking a train because it’s the best combination of price and speed.
+To get from London to Dublin on 13 Aug we recommend taking a flight because it’s the best combination of price and speed.

 Find all the dates and times for this journey by train, bus, and flight, .

-Travel 286 miles (461 km) by flight between London and Dublin.
-Ryanair is the main travel provider operating this route.
+Travel 286 miles by coach, flight, ferry or train between London and Dublin.
+The most popular travel providers which serve this journey are Aer Lingus among others.
 Travellers can even take a direct flight from London to Dublin.

 Flying is the easiest way to travel from London to Dublin, although there are also bus and train connections.
 If you choose to take a train journey, you can leave London in the morning and arrive in late afternoon.
 Flying is far quicker, with a jour//www.omio.co.uk/semantic/connection_page_nt.co:uk.380553.384349ney time of only an hour between the two capital cities.
 The slowest form of transport will be buses, but this can work out cheapest if travellers book in advance.
 Most coaches and trains depart from a single location - either Euston or Victoria - while flights depart from all of London's major regional airports, including Gatwick, Stansted and Heathrow.